-Welcome and thank you for following the weblink from the MAS Retirement Advisor Directory
+Welcome and thank you for following the weblink from the Retirement Adviser directory

 Without delay, we want to give you a personalised fee quote so you can compare our service and fee charges with other financial advisers on the Directory.